archerja/ntt/README.md

 ## Some of the options

 * Automatically creates a configuration file, if needed.
-* Reads a music directory using the first 9 music folders listed.
+* Reads a music directory using the first 9 music sub-folders listed.
 * Scans each folder, and the first level directory becomes a separate menu option.
 * It is set at a 5 second audio clip, from the beginning of the song.
 * It also allows for 10 extra seconds to be added. (cheat)